Table of Contents

-In fact, we humans covet sleep so much we’ll try just about anything to help us sleep in 2023.
+In fact, we humans covet sleep so much we’ll try just about anything to help us improve sleep in 2024.

 A recent study showed that 70 million Americans have problems sleeping.[i]
 Another study at The University of Warwick Medical School in the UK with nearly 50,000 people revealed that 17% of the population were dealing with sleep problems.[ii]